Ayush-sk-Pathak/Continuum/docs/ARCHITECTURE_SUMMARY.md

 ### Director Agent (LLM Configuration)

 The Director Agent is the "intelligence" of the system.
-It runs as **cloud LLM API calls** dispatched from the Mac — the Mac runs Python orchestration code, NOT local model inference.
+It runs as **cloud LLM API calls** dispatched from the Mac â€” the Mac runs Python orchestration code, NOT local model inference.

 | Mode | Provider | Model | Cost | Use Case |
 |------|----------|-------|------|----------|